Code-Institute-Submissions/CI-MS1-maziau/README.md

  1. Sandwich Wrap (Smallest one)
  2. Bread Wrap (Largest one)
  3. Multiset of 3 wraps (2 round-shaped wraps & 1 square-shaped wrap)
-* Present website in two languages (English and Lithuanian) to target English and Lithuanian spoken customers.
 * Have "About Us" page to introduce creators and establish more personal connection with the user, tell makers story and show genuine dedication to handcraft.
 * Have "Contact Us" section for people and community to get in touch with product questions, postage inquiries, share experiences and feedback or ask for advice and support.
 * Have section with care instructions for customers to improve the experience and prolong the life span of their wraps.
 Showing that *maziau* is oriented in the best quality and long use of their products.
 Present it in form of video tutorial and written step by step guidance.